AriFordsham/GHCWiki/commentary/libraries.md

 The Boot Packages, along with the other subcomponents of the GHC build system, are in the file `packages` in a GHC tree.
 To get a list of them, you can run `make show VALUE=PACKAGES` in a configured GHC build tree.
 (This variable is set in `$(TOP)/ghc.mk`.)

+You can see exactly which versions of what packages GHC depends on by looking in `$(TOP)/compiler/ghc.cabal.in`.

 Every installation of GHC includes the Boot Packages.

 ## Zero-boot packages

-The **Zero-boot Packages** are a small subset of the boot packages.
 Since GHC's source code imports the boot packages, *even the bootstrap compiler must have the boot packages available*.
+(Or, more precisely, all the types and values that are imported must be available from some package in the bootstrap compiler; the exact set of packages does not need to be identical.)

-But for certain fast-moving boot packages (eg Cabal), we don't want to rely on the user having installed a bang-up-to-date version of the package.
+For the most part we simply assume that the bootstrap compiler already has the boot packages installed.
+The **Zero-boot Packages** are a set of packages for which this assumption does not hold.
+For example, for certain fast-moving boot packages (eg Cabal), we don't want to rely on the user having installed a bang-up-to-date version of the package.

 So we begin the entire build process by installing the zero-boot packages in the bootstrap compiler.
 (This installation is purely local to the build tree.)
-The bootstrap compiler is expected to have all other (non-zero-) boot packages already installed.

 As time goes on, a Zero-boot package may become an ordinary boot package, because the bootstrap compiler is expected to have (a sufficiently up to date) version of the package already.